d-rowe/ArtistMap/README.md

 ## Setup

-### Install dependencies
+### Install Dependencies

 Run `./install.sh`.
-Alternatively, you can run `yarn install` in both `./` and in `/server`.
+Alternatively, you can run `yarn install` in both `./` and in `/src/server`.

-### Getting a Songkick key and Mapbox token
+### Getting a Songkick API key and a Mapbox public token

 This project utilizes the [Songkick API](https://www.songkick.com/developer) for artist and concert data and [Mapbox GL](https://docs.mapbox.com/mapbox-gl-js/api/) for visualization.

-If you don't have a songkick api key you can apply for one [here](https://www.songkick.com/api_key_requests/new).
-If you don't have a Mapbox public token you'll can sign up for one by making a Mapbox account [here](https://mapbox.com/signup).
+If you don't have a Songkick API key you can apply for one [here](https://www.songkick.com/api_key_requests/new).
+If you don't have a Mapbox public token you can get one by making a Mapbox account [here](https://mapbox.com/signup).

 ### Storing API Keys

 You'll need to supply your mapbox public token.
-Create a file named `mapboxToken.js` in `./src/client/` and supply your api token as following:
+Create a file named `mapboxToken.js` in `./src/client/`.
+Your `./src/client/mapboxToken.js` should look as following (with your token supplied):

 ```js
 export const TOKEN = // YOUR MAPBOX PUBLIC TOKEN
 ```

-You'll need to create a `.env` file in `/server` with your songkick key set to SONGKICK_KEY. `./src/server/.env` should look like the following:
+You'll need to create a `.env` file in `/server` with your songkick key set to SONGKICK_KEY.
+Your `./src/server/.env` should look like the following:

 ```
 SONGKICK_KEY = // YOUR SONGKICK API KEY
 ```

-`token.js` and `.env` have been added to the .gitignore, but it's probably worth the check to see if they are being ignored in your environment to keep your precious songkick key safe.
+`mapboxToken.js` and `.env` have been added to the .gitignore, but it's probably worth the check to see if they are being ignored in your environment as to keep your key and token safe.

 ## Running